haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <br>

 <a class="prompt prompt-question">
-Consider the RMSD values you just calculated with Pymol: Which cluster is the most similar to the reference (the lowest L-RMSD value)?
+Consider the RMSD values you just calculated with PyMOL: Which cluster is the most similar to the reference (the lowest L-RMSD value)?
 </a>

 In CAPRI, the L-RMSD value defines the quality of a model: